Daniel O. Griffin

-Daniel O’Connell Griffin (born 15 July 1967) is an American infectious disease specialist.
-He is president of the nonprofit organization Parasites Without Borders.
+Daniel O'Connell Griffin (born 15 July 1967) is an American physician-scientist and infectious disease specialist.
+He is president of the nonprofit organization Parasites Without Borders, Chief of the Division of Infectious Disease at Island Infectious Disease Medical, and former Chief of Infectious Disease at Optum Tri-State.

-Co-director of Life Science podcast network Microbe.TV, Griffin broadcasts a weekly COVID Clinical Update as part of This Week in Virology (TWiV) podcasts.

-Griffin co-authored the textbook Parasitic Diseases (7th edition 2019), available in more than 100 countries.
-In 2017, he published the paper Human B1 cells in umbilical cord and adult peripheral blood express the novel phenotype CD20+CD27+CD43+CD70 in the Journal of Experimental Medicine.
-He is senior fellow in infectious disease at United Health Group, Instructor in Clinical Medicine, Columbia University Irving Medical Centre, and Infectious Disease Clinician Chief, Pro Health Care.
+Griffin is also an instructor of clinical medicine at Columbia University Irving Medical Center and a former associate research scientist in its Department of Biochemistry and Molecular Biophysics.
+He is board-certified in Internal Medicine and Infectious Disease, and holds certification in Travel Medicine (CTH) and Clinical Tropical Medicine (CTropMed).

 Education

 Griffin earned his BA in Philosophy from the University of Colorado Boulder in 1989.
 He received his MD degree from New York University School of Medicine and completed an internal medicine residency at the University of Utah.
 He completed a PhD in Molecular medicine from the Elmezzi Graduate School of Molecular Medicine, Manhasset, New York in 2012.
 In 2014, he completed a fellowship in infectious diseases from North Shore-Long Island Jewish Health System-Hofstra University in Manhasset.

+He also completed a Certificate in the Business of Medicine at the Johns Hopkins Carey Business School in 2000, and an ASTMH-approved course in Clinical Tropical Medicine and Travel Medicine through the University of Minnesota in 2016.